linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 It's no surprise that the pay-fixed swap has negative duration and the receive-fixed swap positive duration.
 Annualized, the Macaulay durations are  $-1.69225$  and  $+1.69225$  after dividing by four periods in the year.
 The annual modified durations are  $-1.67965$  and  $+1.67965$ , the Macaulay durations divided by 1.0075.

-For a notional principal of  $60 million and a 40-basis-point decrease in the swap rate, duration estimates the change in market value (AMV) to be a gain of$ 403,116 to Party B, the fixed-rate receiver, and a loss to Party A, the fixed-rate payer, for the same amount.
+For a notional principal of  \$60 million and a 40-basis-point decrease in the swap rate, duration estimates the change in market value (AMV) to be a gain of\$ 403,116 to Party B, the fixed-rate receiver, and a loss to Party A, the fixed-rate payer, for the same amount.

 Fixed-Rate Payer: \(\Delta M V \approx -(-1.67965 * \\)60,000,000 * -0.0040)\)